Nauru entry requirements for Mexico passport holders

 Return or onward ticket

-Immigration requires a confirmed return or onward ticket before they let you in.
-Have a printed copy or digital version ready to show at check-in and on arrival.Required
+Immigration officers at Nauru International Airport will ask for a confirmed return or onward ticket before they let you through.
+Have a printed copy or a digital version ready on your phone.Required

 Proof of accommodation